If you are wondering what rib stitch is or even how to knit rib stitch, then read on……

 - The narrower the column of stitches, the more elastic the ribbing.

 - Bigger needles result in less elasticity.
 Also, because ribbed edgings are intended to “hug” the body, you generally work them on needles one or two sizes smaller than the ones used for the body of the project.

 Here is a video that explains exactly how to knit rib stitch.
-Each time you change from knitting to purl or vice versa, remember to take the wool either to the back for knitting or the front to purl or you could end up with more stitches on your needle than what you started with.
+Each time you change from knitting to purl or vice versa, remember to take the wool either to the back for knitting or to the front to purl or you could end up with more stitches on your needle than what you started out with.